 The Russian position that there should be no preconditions for negotiations was stated, for example, on 8 November: the only precondition mentioned was that ‘Ukraine should show goodwill’.

-More recently, on 11 February, Russian deputy foreign minister Sergey Vershinin said on Russian television: ‘Yes, according to the classics, any hostilities end up in talks, and, naturally, as we have said before, we will be ready for such talks, but only if those are talks with no preconditions, talks that would be based on the existing reality.’
+More recently, on 11 February, Russian deputy foreign minister Sergey Vershinin said on Russian television that Russia was ready for peace talks, ‘but only if those are talks with no preconditions, talks that would be based on the existing reality.’

 There is an ambiguity here.
 ‘Existing reality’ is code for Russian sovereignty over Crimea and other parts of Ukraine.
 Saying that talks would be ‘based on’ this reality could be interpreted as saying that Ukraine must recognise Russian sovereignty over these regions before peace talks can take place, an impossible precondition.

-However, other indications are that this is not the Russian position.
+However, there are other indications that this is not the Russian position.

 The truth is, we will only know whether Russia will really enter peace negotiations without preconditions if a serious approach is made by Ukraine.
 At the moment, it is, understandably but unfortunately, Ukraine that is further away from entering peace talks, with a law banning such negotiations until Russia overthrows its supreme leader.

-Though US president Joe Biden recently announced that the US would be with Ukraine ‘for as long as it takes’, there are signs (detected by Responsible Statecraft) that the US is preparing to wind up the Ukraine War with a negotiated settlement later this year.
+Though US president Joe Biden recently announced that the US would be with Ukraine ‘for as long as it takes’, there are signs that the US is preparing to wind up the Ukraine War with a negotiated settlement later this year.